scala-js/scala-js-website/doc/tutorial/basic/index.md

 This step-by-step tutorial where we start with the setup of a Scala.js sbt project and end up having some user interaction and unit testing.
 The code created in this tutorial is available with one commit per step in the [scalajs-tutorial](https://github.com/scala-js/scalajs-tutorial) repository on GitHub.

 **Note for Scala.js 1.x users:** The present tutorial is targeted at the latest stable version of Scala.js, i.e., {{ site.versions.scalaJS }}.
-Some details may vary if you try to follow along with Scala.js {{ site.versions.scalaJSDev }}.
+Some details may vary if you try to follow along with Scala.js 1.x.
 Please consult relevant pages of the documentation for any discrepancies.

 ## <a name="prerequisites"></a> Step 0: Prerequisites

-To go through this tutorial, you will need to [download & install sbt](http://www.scala-sbt.org/0.13/tutorial/Setup.html) (>= 0.13.0).
+To go through this tutorial, you will need to [download & install sbt](https://www.scala-sbt.org/1.x/docs/Setup.html).
 Note that no prior sbt knowledge (only a working installation) is required to follow the tutorial.

 You will also need to [download & install Node.js](https://nodejs.org/en/download/).